 To use FreeSync, you will need to use an HDMI cable which isn’t included with the monitor.
 So, if you don’t have one lying around, make sure you get a VESA-certified HDMI cable.

-Moving on, the Acer KB272HL features the Acer VisionCare technology which implies that the screen is flicker-free and has an integrated low-blue light filter to reduce eye strain.
+Moving on, the Acer KB272HL features the Acer VisionCare technology which implies that the screen is flicker-free and has an integrated low-blue light filter to lower eye strain.

 You will also find several pre-calibrated picture presets (User, Standard, ECO, Graphics, Darkroom, Movie, Reading, and sRGB) and a few Overdrive modes (Off, Normal, and Extreme) if you wish to push the pixel transition time.

 Note that you cannot use the Extreme overdrive preset and FreeSync at the same time which is not an issue since there’s no ghosting when using the Normal preset.
 In fact, using the Extreme mode introduces noticeable pixel overshoot or inverse ghosting.